Treating Co-Occurring Disorders

-Some drugs are thought to potentially elicit or mimic symptoms of certain mental illnesses which might, in some cases with chronic use, lead to the development of more lasting mental conditions.
-An example of this is cannabis and cannabis-related psychosis.
-Research indicating that heavy users of marijuana are at a significantly higher risk to later develop psychosis has been used to support the idea that substance use itself may predate the arrival of mental health issues.9
+Some drugs are thought to potentially elicit or mimic symptoms of certain mental illnesses.
+In some cases with chronic substance use this can lead to the development of more lasting mental conditions.
+For example, research into cannabis and cannabis-related psychosis has indicated that heavy users of marijuana are at a significantly higher risk to later develop psychosis.
+This has been used to support the idea that substance use itself may predate the arrival of mental health issues.9

-In the other direction, some posit that unmanaged mental health issues might drive the initiation and eventual compulsive use of certain substances.
-In lay circles, and even in some clinical circles, this is the very popular notion of self-medication, where an individual who has symptoms of a mental health disorder begins to use drugs or alcohol to cope with the stress of those symptoms, such as with schizophrenia and tobacco use disorder.10
+On the other hand, there is some evidence that unmanaged mental health issues might drive to start using certain substances, which can turn into compulsive use.
+In lay circles, and even in some clinical circles, this is the very popular notion of self-medication, where an individual who has symptoms of a mental health disorder begins to use drugs or alcohol to cope with the stress of those symptoms.

 A third perspective notes that substance use disorders and other mental health disorders share many similar risk factors, and are often associated with specific environmental events, such as physical or emotional abuse.11 Thus, the development of both a mental health disorder and a substance use disorder simply reflects a shared vulnerability to developing a co-occurring disorder.

 Risk Factors for Co-Occurring Disorders

 There are several risk factors that increase the probability you will develop a substance use disorder and a co-occurring mental health issue, including:12

 - Gender: Males are more likely to develop substance use disorders than females.